mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 existing mapping?
 You can map your controller by using the Controller Wizard or take full control with the MIDI Scripting support in Mixxx.

-.. seealso:: Go to the chapter :ref:`advanced-controller` for detailed informations.
+.. seealso:: Go to :ref:`advanced-controller` for detailed informations.

 .. _control-timecode: